Josh Lowe Preview, Player Props: Rays vs. Mariners

 Josh Lowe At The Plate

-- Lowe has picked up an RBI in 40.2% of his games this year, with more than one RBI in 14.3% of his games.
+- Lowe has picked up an RBI in 40.7% of his games this year, with two or more RBI in 14.2% of his games.
 He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.